How To Reposition Your Insurance Agency As a Trusted Advisor

 Even better would be adding services that are synergistic and amplify what your insurance agency currently offers.
 Broadening what you offer from insurance savings to tax and vendor savings for routine business expenses is one way to do that.

 Think of it as adding a “Savings Division” to your insurance agency – and the engineering, tax, and other experts conducting the back-end work for you as being like the underwriters with whom you’re so familiar.

 And three of the six cost-saving services we’re about to discuss will help lower your clients’ insurance premiums.
 This means these are synergistic services that nicely complement what your insurance agency currently offers.

-In addition, offering prospects savings outperforms selling by ten-to-one, especially when you’re able to offer them via a company with over a decade’s experience saving over $300 million in client savings to date.
+In addition, offering prospects savings outperforms selling by ten-to-one, especially when you’re able to offer them via a company with over 18 years’ experience saving businesses an average of over $240,000.

 And here’s the best part…all of these tax-saving and expense reduction services are provided on a completely risk-free basis.
 In plain english, this means…

 “No Savings, No Fee”

 If the tax-related studies and vendor audits required to document your clients’ and prospects’ eligibility for tax refunds, credits or vendor cost savings fail to produce savings for them, no payment will be due.
 This further removes this process from traditional selling and eliminates a major source of buying objections.

 Because they’re not really “buying” anything, but are instead recovering previous overpayments.
 Your insurance agency won’t need to be masters of selling for this to prove persuasive for new client prospects – or for existing clients either.